AviatrixSystems/Docs/HowTos/import_cert_with_key.rst

 ###################################

 The Aviatrix Controller uses a self-signed certificate by default.
 That is why you see "Not Secure" at the browser.
 You can make it secure by importing a signed certificate.
 This documentation outlines the **Import a Certificate with Key** method.
+This example utilizes Godaddy as the CA, however steps 1 and 3 should be universal for any certificate provider.

 Import a Certificate with Key
 -------------------------------------